misahub2023/AI-KODA/README.md

       firebase_auth: latest_version
       cloud_firestore: latest_version
     ```
-### Setup the cloud of data storage

 ## Files Structure And their purpose:
++ android/
 + ios/
-    + Flutter/ (This folder contains Flutter-specific files that are automatically generated and managed by the Flutter framework)
+    + [Flutter/](https://github.com/Manya-15/AI-KODA/tree/main/ios/Flutter) (This folder contains Flutter-specific files that are automatically generated and managed by the Flutter framework)
-        + AppFrameworkInfo.plist (contains metadata about the Flutter framework)
+        + `AppFrameworkInfo.plist` (contains metadata about the Flutter framework)
-    + Runner.xcodeproj/ (This folder contains the Xcode project files for your IOS app)
+    + [Runner.xcodeproj/](https://github.com/Manya-15/AI-KODA/tree/main/ios/Runner.xcodeproj) (This folder contains the Xcode project files for your IOS app)
-        + project.pbxproj (project file that describes the targets, build configurations, and file references for your Xcode project)
+        + `project.pbxproj` (project file that describes the targets, build configurations, and file references for your Xcode project)
-    +  Runner.xcworkspace/ (This folder contains the workspace settings for your Xcode project)
+    +  [Runner.xcworkspace/](https://github.com/Manya-15/AI-KODA/tree/main/ios/Runner.xcworkspace) (This folder contains the workspace settings for your Xcode project)
-        + contents.xcworkspacedata.xml (ile defines the structure of your Xcode workspace, including references to your project and any dependencies)
+        + `contents.xcworkspacedata.xml` (ile defines the structure of your Xcode workspace, including references to your project and any dependencies)
-    + Runner/ (This folder contains the main iOS project files, including the app's source code, assets, and configurations)
+    + [Runner/](https://github.com/Manya-15/AI-KODA/tree/main/ios/Runner) (This folder contains the main iOS project files, including the app's source code, assets, and configurations)
-        + Assets.xcassets/ (This folder contains the app's image assets, such as icons and launch images)
+        + `Assets.xcassets/` (This folder contains the app's image assets, such as icons and launch images)
-            + AppIcon.appiconset/
+            + `AppIcon.appiconset/`
-                +  Contents.json (A JSON file that describes the structure and properties of the icon set)
+                +  `Contents.json` (A JSON file that describes the structure and properties of the icon set)
             + LaunchImage.imageset/
-                +  Contents.json (A JSON file that describes the structure and properties of the launch image set)
+                +  `Contents.json` (A JSON file that describes the structure and properties of the launch image set)
-                + README.md (explains steps to modify the launch screen)
+                + `README.md` (explains steps to modify the launch screen)
-        + Base.lproj/ (This folder contains the storyboard files for the app's user interface)
+        + `Base.lproj/` (This folder contains the storyboard files for the app's user interface)
-            + LaunchScreen.storyboard.xml (defines the layout and properties of the app's launch screen)
+            + `LaunchScreen.storyboard.xml` (defines the layout and properties of the app's launch screen)
-            + Main.storyboard.xml (defines the layout and properties of the app's main interface)
+            + `Main.storyboard.xml` (defines the layout and properties of the app's main interface)
-        + AppDelegate.swift (This file contains the entry point for the iOS app and handles app lifecycle events)
+        + `AppDelegate.swift` (This file contains the entry point for the iOS app and handles app lifecycle events)
-        + GoogleService-Info.plist (This file contains configuration information for Firebase, including API keys and project identifiers)
+        + `GoogleService-Info.plist` (This file contains configuration information for Firebase, including API keys and project identifiers)
-        + Info.plist (contains configuration settings for the iOS app, such as app permissions, icons, and other metadata)
+        + `Info.plist` (contains configuration settings for the iOS app, such as app permissions, icons, and other metadata)
-+ android/
+    + [Podfile](https://github.com/Manya-15/AI-KODA/tree/main/ios/Podfile) (This file is used by CocoaPods to manage your app's dependencies)
+    + [firebase_app_id_file.json](https://github.com/Manya-15/AI-KODA/tree/main/ios/firebase_app_id_file.json) (This file contains your Firebase project configuration, including your Firebase app ID and other settings)
 + lib/
 + test/